hugojosefson/46elks-experiment/README.md

     secret long "directory" which only 46elks would know about; for example `https://myserver.domain.tld/bw87cbw34trinw7t4irtwxi4rti8q4rxit/voice/start`
       * Use [urlsafe-base64](https://www.npmjs.com/package/urlsafe-base64) to
-      generate that access secret in the url.
+      generate that access secret in the uri.
       * When creating a new current access secret, set a TTL on the previous access secret for how long it remains valid.
   * Do something with recorded voice messages, instead of simply logging their